COMMITMENTS AND CONTINGENCIES

 On September 25, 2020, AYRO entered into a Master Manufacturing Services Agreement with Karma Automotive, LLC (the “Karma Agreement”).
 The term of the contract is for 12 months.
 Pursuant to the agreement Karma will provide certain manufacturing services, starting in 2021, under an attached statement of work including final assembly, raw material storage and logistical support of our vehicles in return for compensation of $ .

 The Company paid Karma an amount of $440,000 for the first production level builds and $80,000 for setup costs.
 In addition, the Company issued warrants to an advisor to the transaction with a fair value of $66,845 due at signing of the contract and was expensed in the prior year.
 The payment was recorded as prepaid expense as of December 31, 2020.
 On February 24, 2021, the Karma Agreement was amended to allow Karma to assemble a certain number of units of the AYRO 411 vehicle.
-For the three and six months ended June 30, 2021, the Company recorded expense of $23,140 and $30,260 related to the Karma Agreement for the assembly of the AYRO 411 vehicle as discussed above.
+For the three and nine months ended September 30, 2021, the Company recorded expense of $60,520 and $90,780 related to the Karma Agreement for the assembly of the AYRO 411 vehicle as discussed above.
 This amount was recorded against cost of goods for direct labor as part of the first production level builds.
-In addition, the setup costs balance of $73,333 was fully amortized on June 30, 2021, as full production started during the second quarter of 2021.

 The Company is subject to various legal proceedings and claims, either asserted or unasserted, which arise in the ordinary course of business, that it believes are incidental to the operation of its business.
 While the outcome of these claims cannot be predicted with certainty, management does not believe that the outcome of any of these legal matters will have a material adverse effect on its results of operations, financial positions or cash flows.